MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ## About the new storage model

 We're optimizing data management for database storage, attachments, and audit Logs.
-There will now be three types of storage: database, File, and Log.
+There will now be three types of storage: Database, File, and Log.

 ![](media/storage-model-evolution.png "Evolution of data management")